- 1 How surfactants in your shampoo can permanently damage your hair.

 The dose makes the poison

-As you can see, advertising, as so often, does not quite live up to its promises.
-No matter whether you buy the cheap shampoo from the drugstore down the road or use expensive salon products, you should always take a close look at the list of ingredients and not just rely on the promising packaging or advertising.
+You see, advertising is far from what it promises.
+Whether you buy the cheap shampoo from the drugstore or rely on expensive salon products.
+So that there is no nasty awakening, you should always take a close look at the list of ingredients and not just rely on the promising packaging.

-Important: If you are planning on or are already using Factor Hair Activator for your personal hair care and/or to stimulate new hair growth, please do not use shampoos or hair care products con-taining silicone or sodium lauryl sulfate (SLS).
+for hair care or to stimulate new hair growth, please do not use shampoos or hair care products containing silicones or sodium lauryl sulfates (SLS).